 In addition to participating in the discussion of the in-class cases (which count as part of your class participation grade), there are four graded cases (each worth 5%).
-The case analysis of the first three cases should be prepared in a team, and the last case (Gotham Giants) should be completed individually.
 All assignments must be typed (12 point font, 1" margins) and are only accepted via Canvas prior to the start of class on the day that they are due.
 Assignment questions and guides are provided on Canvas.
 The four cases are:

 - 1. Conquistador

-- 2. The Coop
+- 2. Boston Fights Drugs

-- 3. Boston Fights Drugs
+- 3. Political Polls

-- 4. Gotham Giants (individual assignment)
+- 4. Gotham Giants